Skip to main content

 Peptide Modulation of the GH Axis for Cardiovascular Benefit

-Direct administration of recombinant human (rhGH) can have side effects due to its continuous, non-pulsatile action.
+Direct administration of recombinant human growth hormone (rhGH) can have side effects due to its continuous, non-pulsatile action.
 Peptide therapies, specifically Growth Hormone-Releasing Hormones (GHRH) like Sermorelin and Tesamorelin, and Growth Hormone Releasing Peptides (GHRPs) like Ipamorelin, offer a more physiological approach.
 They work by stimulating the pituitary gland to release the body’s own GH in a natural, pulsatile manner.
 This preserves the sensitive feedback loops of the hypothalamic-pituitary-gonadal axis, reducing the risk of downstream complications.

 The combination of a GHRH (like CJC-1295) with a GHRP (like Ipamorelin) creates a powerful synergistic effect.
 CJC-1295 provides a sustained elevation in the baseline of GH release, while Ipamorelin induces a strong, clean pulse of GH.
 This dual action mimics the natural patterns of GH secretion seen in youth, leading to a more robust increase in serum IGF-1 levels.